 Could it be that your lifestyle is sabotaging your looks?

-Or is it that you are concerned that your ageing beyond your years.
+Or maybe your concerned that you’re ageing beyond your years.

 If you are always on the go and live a hectic busy life, chances are stress could be playing havoc on your skin.

-Research has found factors that play on our emotional well being, have a direct affect on our skin.
+Research has found factors that play on our emotional well-being, have a direct effect on our skin.

 Stress causes inflammation by releasing inflammatory stress hormones and chemicals into the skin,